readthedocs/ethicalads.io/content/pages/vs-google.md

 **EthicalAds only shows ads based on the content of your site.** They are guaranteed to be developer-focused, and won't follow users around the web.
 We're so confident in our advertisers, **we give you a dashboard that shows every advertiser on your site** so you know exactly what your users are seeing.

-## Simple and Open Source approach
+## Simple and open source approach

 The code behind Google ads is proprietary and incredibly complex.
 This is because there is a large amount of time being spent trying to figure out exactly who you are and how to target you with an ad.